Banging Toolbox

 Acacia

 Acacia is generally the better choice.
-It’s easy to get and equally so to work on, cutting back on both effort and expense.
+The wood is easy to get and equally easy to work with, cutting back on both effort and expense.

 The sheer variety and flexibility of Acacia also allow you to layout and produce several unique designs and pieces.